caicloud/nirvana/cli/README.md

 ### Flags

-Flag, different from `pflag.Flag`, is an interface implementing the following functions in Mamba.
+Flag, different from `pflag.Flag`, is an interface containing the following methods in Mamba.

-And it is declarative in Mamba not imperative like Cobra.
-That makes the flags **more readable**.
+And it is declarative in Mamba, unlike in Cobra where it is imperative which makes the flags **more readable**.

 Mamba will bind `viper` and `flags` automatically.
-That means you can get all your flag value from a configuration center.
+That means you can get all your flag values from `viper`.

 ```go
 // Flag describes a flag interface